Lorsten/portfolio-server/README.md

 * index.php/website for the website table

-### Each route allow POST,DELTE,PUT and GET.
+### Each route allow POST, DELETE, PUT and GET.
 There's also a fourth route index.php/authenticate which only allows POST and is used for authenticating a userlogin

 ### To create a new account use the method createUser in the Auth class the method takes two params, username and password.